Great American Eclipse

 - go to this link (https://eclipse2017.nasa.gov/eclipse‐six) and describe in a six-word sentence what your eclipse experience was like.
 Your entry will be included on the NASA website along with other entries, and the “Eclipse in Six” will be part of a NASA time capsule to be opened at the time of the next eclipse on April 24, 2024.
 Send your sentence to us at the library also.

-Send your photo or sentence to us at firstname.lastname@example.org.
-We plan to post as many sentences and photos as we can on our social media pages (Facebook, Twitter, Instagram).
+Don’t forget to send your photo or sentence to us at firstname.lastname@example.org.
+We are still posting as many sentences and photos as we can on our social media pages (Facebook, Twitter, Instagram).

 Eclipse Observing Guide published by the National Science Teachers Association (NSTA) – http://static.nsta.org/extras/solarscience/SolarScienceInsert.pdf